Let's Talk Rusty Iron

 Using a grapple fork to put hay through the gable hay door on an end-hoist barn.

-Diagram of how hayfork pulley systems were rigged.
-This example shows a typical hayfork installation in a center drive barn.
-Read a step-by-step process: “How to Rig Barn Pulleys: Setting Up a Hayfork Pulley System.”
+Read a step-by-step process for a rigging hayfork system in a center drive barn: “How to Rig Barn Pulleys: Setting Up a Hayfork Pulley System.”

 Sam Moore grew up on a farm in western Pennsylvania.
 He now lives in Salem, Ohio, and collects antique tractors, implements and related items.
 Contact Sam by e-mail at firstname.lastname@example.org .